logo

 (5)

-The Kanban board in Redmine becomes the single source of truth for the entire team.
-Discussions happen at the board (or in issue comments), and decisions are visibly recorded.
-“I thought you were doing it” conversations disappear.
-Result: Smoother teamwork and fewer errors caused by miscommunication.
+The Kanban board in Redmine becomes the team’s single source of truth.
+Discussions happen at the board (or in task comments), decisions are visibly recorded.
+Gone are phrases like “I thought you were doing it.”
+Result: Smoother teamwork and fewer errors due to miscommunication.

 Practical Steps to Implement Kanban in Redmine

-1. Choose and install the plugin (e.g., developed by us).
+1. Choose and install the plugin (e.g., the one we developed).

-2. Configure your board: Define key issue statuses that reflect your workflow.
+2. Configure the board: Define key task statuses that reflect your workflow.

-3. Set WIP limits: Start with 2–3 issues per person in the “In Progress” column.
+3. Set WIP limits: Start with 2–3 tasks per person in the “In Progress” column.

-4. Train your team: Explain the “pull” principle and the importance of visualization.
+4. Train the team: Explain the “pull” principle and the importance of visualization.

 5. Hold regular operational meetings at the board (daily stand-ups) for synchronization.